-We are deep into our 50 Days of Embodiment here at HUMC in this season of Pentecost (https://hilliardumc.org/pages/50-days-of-embodiment/).
+We are deep into our 50 Days of Embodiment here at HUMC in this season of Pentecost (2024 update: You can still find those embodiment practices on our website, here: https://hilliardumc.org/pages/50-days-of-embodiment/).

 This has been a time when we have been encouraged to live into our faith as Christians in a full body experience.
 Speak the prayers, meditate, walk, even lay ourselves prostrate, falling flat on our face before God as an act of humility and reverence.